Pen Testing to Protect the Water Supply

 A few months later, a Russian military unit called Sandworm attacked utilities serving several small Texas towns.
 The effects appear to have been minimal, but Sandworm had previously caused blackouts in Ukraine and staged other attacks that one journalist called “some of the most disruptive hacking events in history.”

-Around the same time, National Security Advisor Jake Sullivan and the head of the US Environmental Protection Agency Mike Regan alerted state governors that Chinese actors are “pre-positioning” to attack the US water system if political tensions between the two nations rise.
+Around the same time, National Security Advisor Jake Sullivan and the head of the U.S. Environmental Protection Agency, Mike Regan, alerted state governors that Chinese actors are “pre-positioning” to attack the U.S. water system if political tensions between the two nations rise.

 However, before the most recent threats, our client had asked us to perform a penetration test (pen test) of their physical and cyber infrastructure and identify any vulnerabilities.
 They would then share what they learned with government agencies to comply with PD21.
 We were proud to complete the project and play a role in protecting the water that our client provides to various county governments and municipalities for distribution to millions of people.